EternalPractice/Dire-RPG-Rework/src/assets/md/rules.md

 Actions that add a non-damaging effect (such as increasing DR while blocking) do not stack with itself.
 When a character makes multiple of these actions in a turn, they apply the best bonus.
 For example, if a character wishes to block with a shield and rolls a 3, they can redo the action for a better score.
 If the next score is a 8, then they try again and roll a 6, the 8 still is the value used.

+---

 # Armor

+Unlike other games, armor plays a bigger factor than just protection.
+Armor is where your character will find slots to store gear, so armor determines how many items you can carry.
+Armor also can have special properties such as a gas mask to nullify poison clouds, muffled boots to improve sneaking, and hidden compartments to smuggle items.
+Each piece of armor has a strength requirement, and each piece covers one section of the character (head, body, arms, legs).

+## Armor Class (AC)

+Armor can have an armor class associated with it, meaning it will be harder for the enemy to hit you.
+The number associated with the AC will be a negative modifier to anyone who tries to attack that part of the character.

+## Damage Reduction (DR)

+Armor can have a damage reduction associated with it that will reduce the damage the character takes.
+For example, if a character gets hit with 6 damage, but has 3 DR, then the character will only take 3 damage instead.
+Damage can only be reduced to 1, meaning a character who is hit will always take at least 1 point of damage.

+## Slots, Slot Speed, Hidden Slots

+Each piece of armor will have slots for items to be stored.
+Those slots will also have a slot speed associated with them, which will state how much AP will be needed to access items from each slot.
+Some slots will have a hidden number assigned to them, meaning that any item stored in this slot is hidden to outside viewers until it is searched for.
+The number associated with the hidden slot is the DC to discover the hidden item on a search.

+## Special Properties

+Some armor, usually either rare finds or customized gear, will have special properties with them.
+These act the same as perks the character has as long as they are wearing the armor.

+---

+# Magic Types

+Like there are many different types of combat styles, there are different types of magic users.
+Each style of magic has it's own casting costs and unique spells associated with it.

+## Arcane

+Acquired after years of study.

+- XP cost for acquiring spells increased by one tier.
+- Spells are prepped ahead of time, holding 1 AP until the spell is cast.
+- Spells can be transferred into gems, allowing others to access them.

+## Sorcery

+For those who are born with the gift of magic.

+- All spells cost MP along with AP.

+## Blood Magic

+Using ones own life force to bend magic.

+- All spells cost HP along with AP.
+- Does not gain access to healing spells.
+- Any MP cost associated with a spell costs HP instead.

+## Divine Magic / Pact Magic

+Magic that is gained from an outside, supernatural force.

+- All magic is granted through the entity the character works with.
+- Spells can be learned as soon as the entity grants permission.
+- Spells can be taken away if the entity decides to.
+- Users of this type of magic must work with their deity/patron.

+## Witchery

+Magic that is used like a craft.

+- XP cost for acquiring spells is decreased by one tier.
+- All spells are cast through rituals, tripling the casting time.
+- All spells require items & a spoken incantation to work.
+- Spells power can be increased with the use of a cauldron.

+---

+# Spells

+[Intro, everything should have an introduction]

+## Base casting cost & effect

+## Modifying spells

+## Spell Failure

+---

+# Skills

+## Melee attack

+## Ranged attack

+## Acrobatics

+## Athletics

+## Sneak

+## Sleight of Hand

+## Ride/Pilot/Drive

+## Tracking

+## Animal Handling

+## First Aid

+## Persuade

+## Deceive

+## Perform

+## Elements (plus energy, acid, force, etc.,)

+## Matter (conjuration & transmutation)

+## Mental (divination & illusion)

+## Life (restoration & necromancy)

+## Crafting/Knowledge